 But without a qualifying event, health insurance is not available outside of general open enrollment, on or off-exchange.
 (Nevada is an exception: off-exchange plans in Nevada are available for purchase year-round, but the carrier can impose a 90-day waiting period before coverage takes effect).

 Unfortunately, this fact has caught many people by surprise over the last couple years.
 And so far, the first three open enrollment periods have all had different start and end dates, which further adds to the confusion.
 The first open enrollment period was six months long; the second and third were both three months, but the dates were different.
-For 2017, HHS has proposed keeping the same dates that were used for 2016 – November 1 to January 31 – but that has not been finalized yet.
+For 2017, HHS will stay with the same dates that were used for 2016 – November 1 to January 31.

 Millions of Americans already secured coverage for 2016 during the open enrollment period, and many more will obtain coverage later in the year during a special enrollment period triggered by a qualifying event.